LCPQ/MSQM/content/registration.md

 # Conference registration

-Registration is **closed**.
-The deadline for submission was December, 1st 2021!
+Registration is **open**.
+The number of participants is limited to 40.
+Quick fingers first!